-Developer Incentives Program: Developer incentives, to promote housing development and concessions, that the Community Development Department may provide to developers to offset increased costs associated with inclusionary zoning and affordable housing programs requirements include the following:
+Developer Incentives Program: To promote housing development, the Community Development Department may provide incentives to developers to offset increased costs associated with affordable housing programs requirements and include the following:

-Fund development fees: Under this program the Department may pay some or all fees related to the development of housing units, including plan check, utility hook-up, park and recreation, school, fire and any other development related fees.

-Write-down land costs to developers: The Department may purchase property and then resell it to a developer at a price less than market value, based upon highest and best use, but constituting "reuse value based upon affordable requirements".
+- Fund development fees: Under this program the Department may pay some or all fees related to the development of housing units, including plan check, utility hook-up, park and recreation, school, fire and any other development related fees. - Write-down land costs to developers: The Department may purchase property and then resell it to a developer at a price less than market value, based upon highest and best use, but constituting "reuse value based upon affordable requirements".
 The write-down of land costs makes it possible to establish sales prices or rental rates that are affordable to low-income groups.
-This approach can be used for single-family, condominium and multifamily developments.

-Lease of Authority/Agency owned property: The Department may lease Authority/Agency owned properties to developers (or other individuals) interested in creating single or multifamily housing.
-Lease rates would be low in order to allow affordable purchase prices or rental rates.

-Pre-development loans/grants: Funding for site planning and engineering, and environmental services as necessary to develop affordable housing.

-Provide off-site improvements: Under this scenario, a private developer would receive Department assistance in funding off-site improvements on affordable housing projects in accordance with California Health and Safety Code, Section 33334.2(e)(2).
-The developer would construct the housing development, and the Department would subsidize part or all costs associated with streets, utility systems, and drainage improvements.
+This approach can be used for single-family, condominium and multifamily developments. - Lease of Authority/Agency owned property: The Department may lease Authority/Agency owned properties to developers (or other individuals) interested in creating multifamily housing.
+Lease rates would be low in order to allow affordable rental rates. - Pre-development loans/grants: Funding for site planning and engineering, and environmental services as necessary to develop affordable housing. - Provide off-site improvements: The Department may provide assistance to developers in funding off-site improvements on affordable housing projects in accordance with California Health and Safety Code, Section 33334.2(e)(2).
+The developers will construct the housing development, and the Department will subsidize part or all costs associated with streets, utility systems, and drainage improvements.
 The subsidy could take the form of defraying all or a portion of assessments where an improvement district is established to fund the improvements.
-For these techniques to be utilized, there must be a direct connection between the public improvements and the provisions of affordable deed restricted housing.

-Subsidize interest rates: The Department may assist in the provision of loans at below market interest rates.
+For these techniques to be utilized, there must be a direct connection between the public improvements and the provisions of affordable deed restricted housing. - Subsidize interest rates: The Department may assist in the provision of loans at below market interest rates.
 This can be accomplished through community lenders who are willing to offer lower mortgage interest rates through a City financial subsidy of the interest differential between market and affordable rates.
-The Housing Authority/Redevelopment Agency may additionally issue tax exempt mortgage bonds for first-time buyers at lower than market interest rates.
-Housing "credits": Permit transfers of affordable housing "credits" between projects which exceed the inclusionary requirement for affordable units to projects which fall below the inclusionary requirement.

-Development review process: Continue to review, evaluate and revise the development review process to minimize delays or unnecessary requirements that can lead to higher development costs.
-Develop a streamlined process for housing projects.

-"Extra" Density Bonus: Densities above the level permitted under density bonus law should be considered if a developer or owner agrees to produce higher percentages of affordable units, particularly at the very low-income level.
+The Housing Authority/Redevelopment Agency may additionally issue tax exempt mortgage bonds for first-time homebuyers at lower than market interest rates. - Development review process: Continue to review, evaluate and revise the development review process to minimize delays or unnecessary requirements that can lead to higher development costs.
+Develop a streamlined process for housing projects. - Density Bonus: Density bonuses, consistent with State law, are permitted for developments that agree to produce affordable units, particularly at the low and very low-income levels.

-Bond Financing: Where appropriate, the Housing Authority/Redevelopment Agency should support bond financing of projects when: (a) the financing is conduit financing", with no payment obligation or guarantee by the Authority/Agency/City; (b) the developer obtains credit support; (c) an investment-quality rating is obtained for the bonds or the bonds are otherwise determined by the Authority/Agency financial advisors to be of a high quality; (d) a cost-saving for the project is effected; and (e) the project would substantially further the achievement of the goals of the CPD, and particularly would provide additional affordable units.

-Tax Credits: Where appropriate, the Department should support the use of Tax Credits.
+- Bond Financing: Where appropriate, the Housing Authority/Redevelopment Agency may support bond financing of projects when: (a) the financing is "conduit financing", with no payment obligation or guarantee by the Authority/Agency/City; (b) the developer obtains credit support; (c) an investment-quality rating is obtained for the bonds or the bonds are otherwise determined by the Authority/Agency financial advisors to be of a high quality; (d) a cost-saving for the project is effected; and (e) the project would substantially further the achievement of the goals of the CPD, and particularly would provide additional affordable units. - Tax Credits: Where appropriate, the Department should support the use of Tax Credits.
 This technique, as well as tax-exempt bond financing, can create a financial incentive for long-term developer compliance with housing affordability restrictions.